5 Business Process Improvement Examples

 Eliminate paper-based processes

 Stacks of unnecessary paperwork are one of the chief efficiency drains.
 The research experts at McKinsey estimate that workers spend 20% of their day searching for and gathering information.
-That’s 9.3 hours per week—more than a complete workday—bumbling through frivolous stacks of paperwork!
+That’s 9.3 hours per week—more than a complete workday—bumbling through frivolous stacks of paperwork, which does nothing to reduce waste.

 Consider CUNY School of Law.
 Their student experience involved a lot of paper forms, walking around to exchange documents, and tons of back and forth between offices to track down signatures.
 With so many off-record procedures for performing tasks, there was no system of accountability in place.